ronibandini/AltWallet/README.md

 # Arduino CLI for Raspberry

-If you are going to use the Alt Loader with a Raspberry PI
+Only required if you are going to use the Alt Loader with a Raspberry PI in command line mode.
+You can also use the Desktop IDE version (easier)

 Go to home, then run